 The Dagum model is applied to data representing individuals in the labor force in Greater Cordoba.
-First, the cumulative and the probability density functions are calculated from the May Household Survey (EPH- Encuesta Permanente de Hogares of 1992 and 2000) applying equation (2).
+First, the cumulative and the probability density functions are calculated from the May Household Survey (EPH- Encuesta Permanente de Hogares from 1992 to 2000) applying equation (2).
 Then, the 1992 estimates of the position parameters in the distribution (the modal, median and mean income) are taken as a benchmark, a modification in the original parameters of the equation is simulated and the relative and joint effects on the mode, the median and the mean income and on the Gini ratio of altering the original alpha, beta and delta values of the PDF are evaluated.
-Third, two scenarios will be constructed: (i) the data for 2000 would help to set up the less desirable economic scenario while (ii) the 1992 data will be used to simulate the more desirable scenario.
-Three questions will be explored here: (i) how sensitive is the value of the Gini ratio to changes in the average rate of unemployment?, (ii) what sort of changes can be predicted for the welfare of economic units at the lower tail of the distribution when the measures of location in the distribution (the mean, the median and the modal income) moves up or down by a certain amount? and, (iii) what would be the impact of these movements on middle and upper-middle individuals in the labor force?
+Third, two scenarios will be constructed: (a) the data for 2000 would help to set up the less desirable economic scenario while (b) the 1992 data will be used to simulate the more desirable scenario.

+Three questions will be explored here: (i) what percentage of the change in the value of the Gini ratio can be accounted for by changes in the average rate of unemployment?, (ii) what sort of changes can be predicted for the welfare of economic units at the lower tail of the distribution when the measures of location in the distribution (the mean, the median and the modal income) moves up or down by a certain amount? and, (iii) what would be the impact of these movements on middle and upper-middle individuals in the labor force?
 The next section reviews the model.
-The following develops a parametric simulation exercise.
-This will help to examine how movements in the parameters of the model (alpha, beta and delta) will affect the modal, median and mean income and the Gini ratio.
-The paper concludes with an application of the simulation graduate student from Departamento de Economía - Universidad Nacional de Córdoba.
-This article was partially funded by the Agencia Córdoba Ciencia (Project ACSE-034002304).

-exercise to assess the relative contribution of alpha, beta and delta in explaining the observed change in the distribution of income in Greater Cordoba between 1992 and 2000.
+The following, develops a parametric simulation exercise that will help to examine how movements in the parameters of the model (alpha, beta and delta) will affect the modal, median and mean income and the Gini ratio.
+The paper concludes with an application of the simulation exercise to assess the relative contribution of alpha, beta and delta in explaining the observed change in the distribution of income in Greater Cordoba between 1992 and 2000.